layershift/kb-layershift/pages/02.managed-vps/04.plesk/05.how-to-change-the-php-interpreter-in-plesk/docs.en.md

 ![How%20to%20change%20PHP%20version%20and%20PHP%20interpreter%20in%20Plesk-1](How%20to%20change%20PHP%20version%20and%20PHP%20interpreter%20in%20Plesk-1.png "How%20to%20change%20PHP%20version%20and%20PHP%20interpreter%20in%20Plesk-1")

-* Navigate to the section labeled **Web Scripting** and choose your preferred PHP interpreter:
+* Navigate to the section labeled **Web Scripting** and select which programming and scripting languages must be interpreted by the web server.:

 ![How%20to%20change%20PHP%20interpreter%20in%20Plesk-2](How%20to%20change%20PHP%20interpreter%20in%20Plesk-2.png "How%20to%20change%20PHP%20interpreter%20in%20Plesk-2")